-The Company’s AIM Admission document is not included on this website.
-This was published in June 1997 when the Company was named European Mining Finance Ltd and operated as a mining finance company.
+The Company’s AIM Admission document is included in this web to ensure compliance with the London Stock Exchange AIM Rule 26, however, readers should note that his was published in June 1997 when the Company was named European Mining Finance Ltd and operated as a mining finance company.
 The name of the Company was changed to Griffin Mining Ltd in January 1998 following a change in management and the business of the Company to that of mining.
 Accordingly, the directors consider that the Company’s AIM admission document is out of date and potentially misleading.

 The constitution of European Mining Finance (the original name of Griffin Mining) can be downloaded in PDF format here: Griffin Mining Bye Laws (PDF)